The Pre-K program serves children who are 4 years old by September 1st with a teacher to child ratio of 1:7

 - Build upon knowledge of letter and sound relationships

 - Listen to and discuss stories of greater complexity

 - Increase and refine vocabulary and communication skills

 - Engage in activities for early readers and writers

-- Extend understanding about basic history of the Jewish people and the foundation of Jewish law through the study of Torah
+- Extend understanding about the basic history of the Jewish people and the foundation of Jewish law through the study of the Torah

 - Increase Hebrew vocabulary through conversation, blessings, and participation in services